nemmusu/domain-screenshoter/README.md

 - **Retry Mechanism with VPN Rotation**: Retries failed domains with automatic VPN changes.
 - **Graceful Interrupt Handling**: Saves session state and terminates VPN connections safely on exit.
 - **Report Generator**: Creates an interactive HTML report of screenshots for easy browsing.
+- **Interactive Report Generator**: Generates an HTML report with navigation, filtering, and exclusion of duplicate images.

 ---